DartmouthStantonLab/GAUGE/CoreScript/RNA-seq/readme.md

-This folder contains all requied files to run the demonstration of GAUGE analysis on a random set of data processed by refine.bio
+#This folder contains all requied files to run the demonstration of GAUGE analysis on a random set of RNA-seq data processed by refine.bio